The Best Electric SUVs for Families on a Budget

 The consequences of poor planning are real: families often find themselves forced into expensive public charging (which can cost as much as gas) because they didn't audit their home electrical panel before purchase.
 Installing a Level 2 home charger can cost between $500 and $2,000, a "hidden" expense that must be factored into the initial budget.

-Strategic Selections for Value-Conscious Buyers
+Strategic Value Selections

 To win in the 2026 market, you must look beyond the brand name and evaluate the "Total Cost of Ownership" (TCO).
 This involves calculating depreciation, insurance premiums (which can be higher for EVs), and energy costs.